IBAX-io/documentation/docs/reference/api2.md

 *E_SERVER, E_INVALIDWALLET*

 ### walletHistory {#wallethistory}
-**GET**/ Return to the current account transaction history record, find it according to the ID of the ID
+**GET**/ Return to the current account transaction history record, find it according to the ID of the ID.

 [Authorization](#authorization)